raspereza/HtoAA/README.md

 # Study of trigger acceptance for the signal samples

-One of important tasks is to evaluate the signal acceptance for various HLT paths.
+One of the important tasks is to evaluate the signal acceptance for various alternative triggers to emable analysis of 2017 data taken w/o same-sign dimuon HLT.
 Presently, our primary ntuples contain information on the following interesting HLT paths:
 ```
 HLT_Mu17_TrkIsoVVL_Mu8_TrkIsoVVL_DZ_Mass8_v
 HLT_Mu17_TrkIsoVVL_Mu8_TrkIsoVVL_DZ_Mass3p8_v